Sv443-Network/UserUtils/README.md

     - [tr.getLanguage()](#trgetlanguage) - returns the currently active language
   - [**Utility types for TypeScript:**](#utility-types)
     - [Stringifiable](#stringifiable) - any value that is a string or can be converted to one (implicitly or explicitly)
-    - [NonEmptyArray](https://github.com/Sv443-Network/UserUtils#nonemptyarray) - any array that should have at least one item
+    - [NonEmptyArray](#nonemptyarray) - any array that should have at least one item
+    - [NonEmptyString](#nonemptystring) - any string that should have at least one character
+    - [LooseUnion](#looseunion) - a union that gives autocomplete in the IDE but also allows any other value of the same type

 <br><br>